Child benefit cuts 'tough but necessary' say ministers

-"Any savings from this move must be ploughed back into giving more assistance to the poorest children and ensuring families are better off when a parent takes a job or increases their hours."'Not perfect'
+"Any savings from this move must be ploughed back into giving more assistance to the poorest children and ensuring families are better off when a parent takes a job or increases their hours."

 Conservative MP and former shadow home secretary David Davis criticised the plans in an interview with the Daily Mail.

 He said: "Although in principle I have got no problem with reducing child benefit for the better off, I am not sure this is the wisest way to do it.